-The Board of Directors emphasizes the balance of skills, shareholders in 2019, the Committee's input has been experience, and expertise as well as diversity and suitability reflected in the proposals for appointment, dismissal, and of Directors in their appointment, dismissal and nomination, nomination of Directors. in order to ensure the function of the Board of Directors and In case of the appointment and dismissal of Audit & to make accurate and swift decisions.
-The Nominating Supervisory Board Members, we appoint persons who can Committee was voluntarily established in December 2018, contribute to appropriate management audit with the as an advisory body to the Board of Directors chiefly comknowledge of business management, finance, and posed of Independent Outside Directors.
-In case of accounting.
-The Board of Directors obtains the consent of appointment, dismissal, and nomination of Directors, the the Audit & Supervisory Board via the latter's resolution, Board of Directors receives recommendations with reasons whereupon it decides on the candidates and submits profor individual appointment, dismissal, and nomination from posals for appointments of Audit & Supervisory Board the Nominating Committee, and then decides at Board of Members to the general meeting of shareholders.
-Directors meetings.
-Starting from the general meeting of
+The Board of Directors emphasizes the balance of skills, experience, and expertise as well as diversity and suitability of Directors in their appointment, dismissal and nomination, in order to ensure the function of the Board of Directors and to make accurate and swift decisions.
+The Nominating Committee was voluntarily established in December 2018, as an advisory body to the Board of Directors chiefly composed of Independent Outside Directors.
+In case of appointment, dismissal, and nomination of Directors, the Board of Directors receives recommendations with reasons for individual appointment, dismissal, and nomination from the Nominating Committee, and then decides at Board of Directors meetings.
+Starting from the general meeting of shareholders in 2019, the Committee's input has been reflected in the proposals for appointment, dismissal, and nomination of Directors.